Guides

 Host from a subdirectory

-Suppose you need to host your blog created using Harold from subdirectory.
-For example, www.mywebsite.com/blog/ then you would need to configure hostDirName in the .haroldrc file.
-Add there the name of your subfolder.
-The second thing is that you need to be aware of your paths (posts links, images, styles, etc.).
-The default Harold's templates support relative paths by default.
-It uses the relativePath handlebars helper for that.
-So it should work well in both cases when hosted from root and subdirectory.
+If you need to host a Harold site from a subdirectory, such as www.mywebsite.com/blog/, configure hostDirName in the .haroldrc file with the name of that subfolder.
+You also need to be aware of paths for post links, images, styles, and other assets.
+The default Harold templates support relative paths through the relativePath Handlebars helper, so they should work when hosted from the root or from a subdirectory.